ggrptr/lambda-template-php/README.md

 If the AWS_LAMBDA_RUNTIME_API environment variable is not set, the container will run the [AWS Lambda Runtime Interface Emulator](https://github.com/aws/aws-lambda-runtime-interface-emulator).
-This emulator starts a lightweight HTTP server that listens for invocation requests from the AWS Lambda service and invokes the function handler.
+This emulator starts a lightweight HTTP server that listens for invocation requests and forwards them into the request queue, so you can test bootstrap and polling logic and the lambda function itself.
-So, in this environment, you can test the lambda function itself, without the bootstrap and polling logic.

 #### Upload, testing in  aws